How to Make Homemade Cleaners

-Essential oils aren’t only about adding fragrance to things.
-Sure, they offset vinegar’s pong, but they also boost its germ-killing properties.
+Essential oils do more than add fragrance or offset the smell of vinegar — they also boost its germ-killing properties.
 Try using tea tree, peppermint, lemon, eucalyptus, or thyme in your cleaners.
-But, if you have a dog or cat, you should stick with lavender or cedar oil.
-Both are pet-safe but still have antibacterial and anti-fungal properties.
+But, if you have a dog or cat, choose lavender or cedarwood oil.
+Both are pet-safe essential oils yet still have antibacterial and anti-fungal properties.

-This inexpensive kitchen ingredient is excellent at neutralizing odors.
+The box of baking soda in your kitchen is an excellent way to neutralize odors.
 It’s mildly abrasive, so it’s safe to use on many household surfaces.
-Since it’s powdery, baking soda is also a fantastic way to absorb unwanted moisture.
+Since it’s powdery, baking soda also absorbs unwanted moisture.
 Sprinkle it in your running shoes after a jog, and it will get rid of bad shoe odors.
 Or add some to your cat’s litter box to safely deodorize it between changes.

-Oxygenated bleach is chlorine-free and color-safe.
-It’s made from soda ash and works by releasing oxygen when exposed to water.
+Oxygen bleach is chlorine-free and color-safe.
+It works by releasing oxygen when exposed to water.
 The oxygen molecules rise and lift away the dirt from whatever you’re cleaning.
-This action makes it fantastic on laundry stains.
-It also works on outdoor furniture and cleaning grout, too.
+This action makes it fantastic for laundry stains.
 You can find it under the brand name “Oxiclean,” but most store-brand versions work just as well.

-There’s no need for a high-strength peroxide for most household cleaning–the brown bottle from the store is fine.
-Be sure to follow the homemade cleaner recipe’s measurements, though, and store it in a dark bottle.
+There’s no need for high-strength peroxide for most household cleaning–the brown bottle from the store is fine.
+It is an effective way to eliminate mildew and disinfect many household surfaces.
+Be sure to follow the homemade cleaner recipe’s measurements and store it in a dark bottle.
 Exposure to light reduces hydrogen peroxide’s effectiveness.

-Besides killing germs, rubbing alcohol evaporates fast.
-So, naturally, you’ll find it in homemade cleaners designed for use on shiny surfaces.
-Don’t bother with 90% strength for household disinfection, though: it’ll evaporate too fast to disinfect properly.
+Keep in mind that rubbing alcohol evaporates quickly, so you’ll find it in homemade cleaners designed for use on shiny surfaces since fast evaporation prevents streaks.
+Don’t bother with 90% strength for household use, though: it’ll evaporate too fast to disinfect properly.